gchrupala/neurospoken/prep.md

 make sure that the essay has a title and author's name and affiliation, is divided into sections, contains a list of references and uses a standardized citation style such a APA.

 Your essay should be approximately 1500 words long.
 Make sure it not deviate from this size by more than 200 words in either direction.

+## Use of writing aids
+You can use any writing aids you wish, including generative language models, but keep in mind that you are solely responsible for the content submitted.
+Additionally, make sure to briefly credit automation tools (other than basic spell-checking) used in the assignment.
+I recommend limiting the use of automation to improving your grammar and style.

 ## Submission
 This assignment should be handed in by sending it as a single PDF file to grzegorz+lot24@chrupala.me